 Curator’s statement

 Even though I'm a professional writer, words fail me when I try to describe just how special of a place Iceland is.
 From the rock formations to the multicolored moss to the angle of the light, everything just feels different than anywhere else I've seen.
 You simply need to go there and experience it.
 While Iceland's small villages are charming and the rural areas breathtaking, an unpredictable climate lends an element of risk to travel in remote areas anytime outside the relatively short summer.
 Reykjavik, on the other hand, is a world-class destination for any time of year.
 It's a thoroughly modern and immensely walkable city.
 It has a very authentic feel, with fewer of the large chains and omnipresent tourist traps you'll find in most global capitals.
 Spending time there, you can really get a feel for Icelandic culture and character, with all of its delightful quirks.
 It's lovely to visit during the endless summer nights, but even better in the dark of winter.
-You'll experience firsthand how friendly, warm and welcoming the locals can be.
-All the ways they keep warm and pass the long winter, from basking in a steamy geothermal pool to savoring food, drinks and excellent coffee.
+You'll see how friendly, warm and welcoming the locals can be.
+Experience for yourself all the ways they keep warm and pass the long winter, from basking in a steamy geothermal pool. to savoring food, drinks and excellent coffee.
 As a certified destination specialist for Iceland, I have access to information that helps me stay on top of what's new.
 I'd be honored to help you book a memorable trip to one of my favorite places.

 The Fora Difference